 Good numbers, bad numbers

-For example, since 2007 corporations such as GmbHs have to publish their annual accounts in the central business register.
-Since potential founders can estimate how good that Company just standing there and standing by the industry and how profitable ultimately similar ideas are.
+Since 2007, corporations such as GmbHs have had to publish their annual financial statements in the central company register.
+Potential founders can estimate how well the company is doing and the industry is doing and how profitable similar ideas are ultimately.

 Or one obtains industry information from professional associations or chambers of industry and commerce, searches on the internet for figures on economic development and market studies - or commissions them.
 If the numbers are bad then you leave it alone with the reasons or the investment, at least in this industry.
 If the numbers are good, good ideas are often simply copied - patent or no. Innovation?
 Wrong!